IDC Names Securiti a Worldwide Leader in Data Privacy

 Right to Destruction

-Data subjects have the right to request the destruction of data no longer needed or collected in an illegal manner.
+Data subjects have the right to request the destruction of data that is no longer needed or collected in an illegal manner.

 Right to Data Portability